The Future of Medicine: Christopher Cortes

 He will begin his residency on the date that all new residents across the United States start, July 1st.
 In the meantime, he has a lot of time on his hands.

 Cortes enrolled at AUA in September 2006.
-While taking his Basic Sciences courses, he found that he took an interest in almost every subject that he was studying.
+While taking his Preclinical Sciences courses, he found that he took an interest in almost every subject that he was studying.
 This led him to the residency that he hoped to obtain: Internal Medicine.

 “I chose Internal Medicine because there are no borders,” said Cortes.
 “It’s a broader field that gives me a lot of options.”